srihareendra/HR-Analytics/README.md

 ## Prerequisites
 - Access to an Oracle Cloud Infrastructure (OCI) account.
-- Necessary permissions to be able provision the stack in a compartment.
+- Necessary permissions to be able to provision the stack in a compartment.

 ## Labs
 Lab 1 - Provision Resources